-My research program focuses on the behavioral and mental construction of heroes, villains, underdogs, great leaders, martyrs, and dead legends.
-I have written or edited four books on heroic leadership, three of them co-authored with George Goethals.
+My research program focuses on the behavior and mental construction of heroes, villains, underdogs, great leaders, martyrs, and dead legends.
+I have written or edited four books on heroic leadership, three of them with George Goethals.

 (1) HEROES: WHAT THEY DO & WHY WE NEED THEM, published by Oxford University Press in 2011.

 (2) HEROIC LEADERSHIP, published by Routledge in 2013.

 (3) REEL HEROES: VOLUME ONE, published by Agile Writers in 2014.